ibm-cloud-docs/openshift/satellite_clusters.md

 1. Review the [{{site.data.keyword.satelliteshort}} cluster limitations](/docs/openshift?topic=openshift-limitations#satellite_limits).
 1. Make sure you have either the **Administrator** or the **Satellite cluster creator** access role in IAM.
 For more information, see [IAM platform and service access roles](/docs/satellite?topic=satellite-iam-platform-access).
 1. Prepare to create your {{site.data.keyword.satellitelong_notm}} location.
 Choose from one of the following options.
     Note that support for automatically creating a Red Hat CoreOS enabled location with Schematics is currently not available.
 If you want to create a Red Hat CoreOS enabled location, see [Manually creating a location](/docs/satellite?topic=satellite-loc-manual-create).
-Red Hat CoreOS is available in all supported {{site.data.keyword.satelliteshort}} locations and for {{site.data.keyword.redhat_openshift_notm}} version 4.9 and later.

     * You can automatically provision the hosts for your location.
 With this option, you create a custom role, or service ID, with your cloud provider credentials.
 This service ID is used to automatically provision virtual machines in your cloud provider.
 Once the VMs are provisioned and attached to your location, you can assign them to {{site.data.keyword.satellitelong_notm}} control plane or to the cloud services you want to use.
 To get started, see the [Automating your location set up with a {{site.data.keyword.bpshort}} template](/docs/satellite?topic=satellite-locations).
     * You can manually provision hosts either in your on-premises data center or in a public cloud.
 If you choose to manually provision the hosts for your location, make sure that your hosts meet the [minimum requirements](/docs/satellite?topic=satellite-host-reqs) and that you allow the [required outbound network access](/docs/satellite?topic=satellite-reqs-host-network).